ccastromar/ai-blockchain-provenance/README.md

 ## 🎯 Features

 - ✅ **Model Registration**: Register AI models with version control
-- ✅ **Inference Tracking**: Log every prediction with input/output hashes
+- ✅ **Inference Tracking**: Log every prediction with input/output hashes (no sensible data is received)
 - ✅ **Provenance Querying**: Complete audit trail for any model
 - ✅ **Chain Verification**: Cryptographic integrity validation
 - ✅ **Immutable History**: Tamper-proof record of all events
 - ✅ **Web Dashboard**: User-friendly interface for all operations
+- ✅ **CLI **: CLI tool to query hashchain

 ### Notes

-MLFlow is simulated in the scope of this PoC.
-In a real integration we could integrate with an MLFlow API and calculate the hash of the model.
+MLFlow is simulated and out of the scope of this PoC.
-Also the log inference ouput is simulated:
-`const simulatedOutput = {
-      prediction: Math.random() > 0.5 ? 'positive' : 'negative',
-      confidence: Math.random(),
-      timestamp: new Date().toISOString()
-    };`
+In a real integration, Ernest should be integrated from Airflow or MLOps similar tools.

-Those inputs and outputs **are not stored in the Database**, only their hashes.
+Those inferences inputs and outputs **are not stored in the Database**, only their hashes we receive.

 ## Extras

+There are some extras that are interesting to complete this PoC:
-There is also a CLI in Go lang to interact with the MongoDB hashchain.
+- a CLI in Go to interact with the MongoDB hashchain.
-Also there is a Hardhat project with the "Ernest contract", that will be used to help query the Anchoring events in the Ethereum EVM.
+- a Hardhat project with the solidity "Ernest contract", that will be used to help query the Anchoring events in the Ethereum EVM.
-And additionally there is an AI sandbox with some example with Python to train Iris datasets, and integrated with the NestJs backend.
+- an AI sandbox with a Python example to train Iris datasets (scikit), and integrated with the NestJs backend.
+- a Rust project to build a merkle root calculation library (exportable to wasm)

 ## Visual demo